 In 2019, ARAKO exported over 1,000 valves for nuclear energetics worth EUR 7,200,000 for the construction of Units 3. and 4. of the Kudankulam NPP (India).

 The Kudankulam Nuclear Power Station is connected to the network using two VVER-1000 pressure-temperature reactors, which entered commercial operation in December 2014 and April 2017.
 The reactors are complemented by innovative safety features that make this power plant unique among other power plants with VVER-1000 reactors.

 India plans to build 4 more units in the long term, so that the total power of the plant reaches 6,000 MW.
-Both projects have already been signed between Nuclear Power Corporation of India Ltd. (NPCIL) and Atomstrojexport from the structure of the Russian nuclear energy corporation Rosatom.
+Both projects have already been signed between Nuclear Power Corporation of India Ltd. (NPCIL) and Atomstrojexport from the structure of the Russian State Atomic Energy Corporation Rosatom.

 The completion of the nuclear power plant is also interesting for Czech suppliers, because it is actually being implemented and they already know it.
 Czech suppliers have experience with VVER-1000 reactors as well as with this power plant.
 The first part of the project included eight Czech suppliers, including company ARAKO, which supplied the first phaze with 1,500 pieces of shut-off and control globe valves.

-ARAKO already signs other contracts for the supply of valves for construction of Units 5 and 6 NPP Kudankulam.
+ARAKO already signs other contracts for the supply of valves for construction of Units 5. and 6.
+Kudankulam NPP.